 Ancient cathedrals, rows of colorful homes, snow-capped mountain villages… If you’re searching for the most Instagrammable places in Europe to fill your feed, you’ve come to the right place!

 The continent’s rich history and dynamic landscapes are the perfect subjects for dazzling photos.
-Whether you’re into moody street shots or fairytale backdrops, this guide to the best European cities for photography is packed with ideas for your next trip.
+Whether you’re into moody street shots or fairytale backdrops, this guide to the best European cities for photography is packed with ideas for your travel vision board.

 I may be biased as a Londoner, but I believe the city has the most Instagram worthy places in Europe.
 From the beautiful blend of old and new to the surprising amount of greenery, there’s something here for architecture and nature lovers alike.